NonLogicalDev/shell.async-goprompt/README.md

 * Packs some punch, with lightning speed never seen before!
 * This prompt is truly **INSTA**, as fast as no prompt at all.
 * Zero lag between pressing enter and being able to type your next command.
-* Truly and faithfully asynchroneous, can cope with most bloated Git monorepos out there without introducing lag.
+* Truly and faithfully asynchronous, can cope with most bloated Git monorepos out there without introducing lag.
 	* **#this_was_the_reason_this_prompt_was_created**
 * The only prompt out there with support for **Stacked Git**.
 	* **#another_reason**